pchiorean/Artwiz-TTF/README.md

 Expanded character set and kerning by me.
 Modified characters are depicted in blue, additions in green, romanian support in red.

 ![80129-3](https://user-images.githubusercontent.com/61617801/115949596-d947fa00-a4de-11eb-813b-d2a35056ae0b.png)

+---

+Very old stuff, saved here just to keep it alive.